-Ear infections are a much more common occurrence in canines than humans.
+Ear issues are a much more common occurrence in canines than humans.
 This is because Fido’s ear canal is shaped differently than yours; it’s more vertical and L-shaped, so it holds in more fluid.
-In fact, 20 percent of dogs are likely to have some form of ear infection or disease—especially if they have long, floppy ears with less airflow and a greater chance of trapping debris (here’s looking at you, Basset Hounds and Cocker Spaniels).
+In fact, 20 percent of dogs are likely to have some form of ear issue—especially if they have long, floppy ears with less airflow and a greater chance of trapping debris (here’s looking at you, Basset Hounds and Cocker Spaniels).

 Bacteria and yeast, both of which are normal and natural, can sometimes get out of balance; an overgrowth of bacteria or yeast can lead to infected ears with a bad smell and brown, yellow or greenish discharge.